shaack/bootstrap-input-spinner/README.md

 The spinner works in all modern browsers and in the Internet Explorer.
 Not tested with IE < 11.

-For older browsers (IE 9 or so), that doesn't support `Intl`, when you get a error message like **"Intl is not defined"** (See [issue #34](https://github.com/shaack/bootstrap-input-spinner/issues/34)), just use a shim or polyfill like [Intl.js](https://github.com/andyearnshaw/Intl.js), and it works.
+For older browsers (IE 9 or so), that doesn't support `Intl`, when you get an error message like **"Intl is not defined"** (See [issue #34](https://github.com/shaack/bootstrap-input-spinner/issues/34)), just use a shim or polyfill like [Intl.js](https://github.com/andyearnshaw/Intl.js), and it works.